 - 700,000 were released in 2011, four times the number released into the community 30 years ago.

-Within three years of release from jail or prison, two-thirds of offenders are rearrested and half are reincarcerated for a new crime or parole violation.
+Within three years of release from jail or prison, two-thirds of persons convicted of a crime are rearrested and half are reincarcerated for a new crime or parole violation.
 In addition to the extraordinary burden this places on the nation's correctional system, there is the stark reality of the individual lives behind the numbers.
-Half of offenders have not graduated from high school, and many have drug-abuse problems or mental or physical impairments.
+Half of those who are convicted of a crime have not graduated from high school, and many have drug-abuse problems or mental or physical impairments.
 They face overwhelming challenges finding work and housing and reintegrating with their families.

 "And," D'Amico noted, "they tend to be released into a relatively small number of urban neighborhoods that are fragile at best, characterized by high rates of poverty and other social problems."